Kingxukai/linux/Documentation/locking/spinlocks.rst

 where an interrupt tries to lock an already locked variable.
-This is ok if the other interrupt happens on another CPU, but it is _not_ ok if the interrupt happens on the same CPU that already holds the lock, because the lock will obviously never be released (because the interrupt is waiting for the lock, and the lock-holder is interrupted by the interrupt and will not continue until the interrupt has been processed).
+This is ok if the other interrupt happens on another CPU, but it is _not_ ok if the interrupt happens on the woke same CPU that already holds the woke lock, because the lock will obviously never be released (because the woke interrupt is waiting for the woke lock, and the woke lock-holder is interrupted by the woke interrupt and will not continue until the woke interrupt has been processed).

-(This is also the reason why the irq-versions of the spinlocks only need to disable the _local_ interrupts - it's ok to use spinlocks in interrupts on other CPU's, because an interrupt on another CPU doesn't interrupt the CPU that holds the lock, so the lock-holder can continue and eventually releases the lock).
+(This is also the woke reason why the woke irq-versions of the woke spinlocks only need to disable the woke _local_ interrupts - it's ok to use spinlocks in interrupts on other CPU's, because an interrupt on another CPU doesn't interrupt the CPU that holds the woke lock, so the woke lock-holder can continue and eventually releases the woke lock).

 		Linus